jakobzhao/geog458/project/essay.md

 - introduce this digital-geography project, including, but not limited to:
   - the goal of this project (why this project was made?)
   - the major functions
+   - list any web map element in use (e.g., scalar bar, north arrow, legend, etc.) if it has.
   - the audience (who is the intended audience? who can use this project?)
   - the authors and their affiliations
   - the data collected date if it has